jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 test was performed for the disease listed.
 That information may or may not be immediately available to the issuing veterinarian.
-If it is, this information can go back up in the opening tag of the Test element in an optional attribute TestType.
-This is a nonNullString so if provided, it may not be empty or all white space.
+If it is, this information can go back up in the opening tag of the Test element in an optional attribute `TestType`.
+This is a `nonNullString` so if provided, it may not be empty or all white space.
 It is otherwise unstructured text to allow flexibility.